Roshankumarb31/Car_Price_detection/README.md

 Predicts the price of car using it's spec.

-The speci-->feid variables are as follows:
+The specifeid variables are as follows:
 --> fueltype	<br>
 --> aspiration	<br>
 --> doornumber<br>